johnshearing/bioelectocracy/README.md

 If domino (B) is standing when domino (A) falls upon it then both energy and information is passed because the state of domino (B) will change from standing to laying down.
 So underlying the passage of all information is relationship.

+About The Trinity
+Father - The mind.
+Infinite collective intelligence and collective love.
+Nonphysical.
+Made from all the information exchanged in the universe.
+Son - The body, the sensation, the raw input.
+That's us as we follow Jesus.
+Holy Spirit, The nervous system.
+The relationship of all things between Father and Son.
+Also a person.
+That which causes us to love The Father and which causes The Father to love us.

 [Demonstration of Faith Using Domminos](https://youtube.com/shorts/kjMJbiYhEqw?si=jHMkArs9AQjNlb4S)

 Only a small change in the voltage on the base terminal of a transistor creates a large change in the amount of current flowing between the collector and emitter terminals.
 [Levin discusses transistors](https://youtu.be/gDWxCkngQNQ?si=wyF2Tt2D-YSAsJoa&t=778)

-The problem of not wanting to change or resistance to change.
+Minds at all levels of cognition have inertia or resistance to change.

-There is no source of darkness, only lack of light
+There is no source of darkness, only lack of light.
+In other words, there is no switch to turn on darkness but rather a switch to turn off light.
+I imagine the same relationship exists between good and evil.
+There is no source of evil.
+Rather there is only resistance to that which is good.

 Choosing the path of least resistance.